formtastic/formtastic/README.md

 ## Compatibility

-* Formtastic 4 will require Rails 5.2 and Ruby 2.4 minimum
+* Formtastic 4 requires Rails 5.2 and Ruby 2.5 minimum
 * Formtastic 3 requires Rails 3.2.13 minimum
 * Formtastic 2 requires Rails 3
 * Formtastic, much like Rails, is very ActiveRecord-centric.
 Many are successfully using other ActiveModel-like ORMs and objects (DataMapper, MongoMapper, Mongoid, Authlogic, Devise...) but we're not guaranteeing full compatibility at this stage.
 Patches are welcome!